jhu-arch/arch-tutorial/Snakemake.rst

 .. warning::
   The $SM_ARGS env variable used in the scripts below is still under evaluation.

-This tutorial presents a bioinformatics pipeline using Snakemake and :ref:`use the Reproducibility Framework (RF)
+This tutorial presents a bioinformatics pipeline using Snakemake and :ref:`the Reproducibility Framework (RF)
 <Reproducibility-Framework>`.

 .. note::